 Because while market research has its place, we live in a big world and our personal tastes are often shared by large amounts of people, so appealing to yourself can be the most effective way to appeal to others.
 When I thought about the blog I wanted to read, for instance, this is what mattered:

 - It has to be fast.
-I don’t want to behind on the news.
+I don’t want to be behind on the news.

 - The articles don’t need to be long.
 I just want the details.